About

 —Scott Cantrell, Dallas Morning News

-A prolific recording artist, Alessandro Deljavan has more nearly 70 albums from the solo and chamber music repertoire.
-Of his recent recording of the Chopin complete Études Pizzicato.lu wrote:
+A prolific recording artist, Alessandro Deljavan has recorded more than 70 albums from the solo and chamber music repertoire.
+Of his recording of the Chopin complete Études Pizzicato.lu wrote:

 “Technically brilliant and with an exceptional imagination, Alessandro Deljavan brings finesse and spontaneity to Chopin’s Etudes.”